 First of all, we must remember the difference between analog and digital audio.

-Before the arrival of digital technology, we recorded music on tapes and burned the sound on vinyl, these processes are analog.
+Before the advent of digital, music was recorded on tape and sound was burned onto vinyl, these processes are analog.

-Digital audio uses computer code, so it was necessary to find a way to translate the (analog) sound wave into a signal understandable by computer devices, i.e. a signal made of 0s and 1s (digital ).
-To do this, we use an analog/digital converter which will cut the sound wave into small pieces called samples .
+Digital audio uses computer code, so a way had to be found to translate the sound wave (analog) into a signal that could be understood by computer devices, that is, a signal made of 0s and 1s (digital).
+To do this, an analog-to-digital converter is used that will cut the sound wave into small pieces called samples .

 Sampling frequency

-Sampling consists of retranscribing, at regular intervals, the value of a signal.
+Sampling consists of transcribing, at regular intervals, the value of a signal.
 The sampling frequency is the number of samples per unit of time and is expressed in hertz.

-The higher the sampling frequency, the better the resulting digital signal is.
+The higher the sampling frequency, the better the quality of the resulting digital signal.

-The CD standard is 44,100 Hz , which means that for every second, there are 44,100 samples.
-This sampling frequency was chosen for two main reasons.
+The CD standard is 44,100 Hz , which means that for every second there are 44,100 samples.
+This sampling rate was chosen for two main reasons.

-The first reason is that the human ear can only perceive sounds within the 20 Hz - 20,000 Hz spectrum.
-To avoid losses when digitizing sound, the sampling frequency must be at least twice as high as the maximum frequency of the sound to convert, i.e. minimum 40,000 Hz.
+The first reason is that the human ear can only perceive sounds in the 20 Hz - 20,000 Hz spectrum.
+To avoid losses when digitizing the sound, the sampling frequency must be at least twice the maximum frequency of the sound to be converted, i.e. minimum 40,000 Hz.

-This is why the 44,100 Hz resolution is the standard, it covers the entire range of frequencies audible to the human ear and even a little more.
-This means that if you export music with a sample rate higher than 44,100 Hz, your ear theoretically won't be able to hear the difference.
+This is why 44,100 Hz is the standard, it covers the entire range of frequencies audible to the human ear and even a little more.
+This means that if you export music with a sample rate higher than 44,100 Hz, your ear will theoretically not be able to hear the difference.

 The second reason is the storage capacity constraint of CDs.
-With this resolution a CD can contain 80 minutes of music, a doubling of this sampling would have halved this capacity.
+With this resolution a CD can contain 80 minutes of music, doubling this sampling would have halved this capacity.

 The main audio formats

-Audio files can be placed into 3 different categories: lossy compressed, lossless compressed and uncompressed .
+Audio files can be categorized into 3 different categories: lossy compressed, lossless compressed, and uncompressed .

 Audio compression aims to reduce the amount of data , to store music more easily .
-The compression can be more or less important, it is this which determines the value of the bitrate , that is to say the flow of information per second, it can be between 32 kbps and more than 1000 kbps.
+Compression can be more or less important, it is what determines the value of the flow rate , that is, the flow of information per second, it can be between 32 kbps and more than 1000 kbps.

 Lossy compressed formats

-The majority of lossy compression algorithms use the particularities of human hearing to remove data that they consider to be “least important”, such as frequencies that the human ear cannot perceive or at least very with difficulty.
-These algorithms are destructive , details are completely removed to reduce file size.
-Depending on the intensity of the compression, the audio quality may be significantly degraded .
+Most lossy compression algorithms take advantage of the peculiarities of human hearing to remove data that they consider “less important”, such as frequencies that the human ear cannot perceive or at least with great difficulty.
+These algorithms are destructive , with details being completely removed to reduce file size.
+Depending on the intensity of compression, audio quality can be significantly degraded .

 - MP3 (MPEG-1 Audio Layer III or MPEG-2 AUdio Layer III)

-The MP3 format is a strong compression format, its quality is lower compared to other formats but it has the advantage of being able to be stored easily since it takes up little space in addition to being compatible with all devices.
-Its bit rate can be between 32 and 320 kbps.
+The MP3 format is a highly compressed format, its quality is lower compared to other formats but it has the advantage of being able to be stored easily since it takes up little space in addition to being compatible with all devices.
+Its flow rate can be between 32 and 320 kbps.

 - AAC (Advanced Audio Coding)

 This format offers an excellent compromise between compression rate and sound quality, very close to that of a CD.
-ACC requires a paid license for manufacturers, making this format less universal than MP3.
+ACC requires a paid license for manufacturers, which makes this format less universal than MP3.

 - WMA (Windows Media Audio)

-This format has compression substantially identical to MP3 with the difference that WMA retains certain high frequencies.
+This format has a compression that is substantially identical to MP3, with the difference that WMA retains certain high frequencies.
 It natively supports rights management systems (DRM), which makes it possible to verify the legality of the download.

 - Ogg

-Ogg is an open source format, it has higher quality than ACC for an equivalent bit rate.
-It owes its differences to its packet-processed compression structure.
+Ogg is an open source format, it has a higher quality than ACC for an equivalent bitrate.
+It owes its differences to its compression structure processed by packets.

 Lossless compressed formats

 Lossless formats compress data without destroying it , it is simply reorganized so that it takes up less space.
-When read, the data is decompressed and returned to its original state.
-These are the formats that are offered by HI-FI streaming platforms such as Qobuz, Tidal or Apple Music.
+When read, the data is decompressed and returns to its original state.
+These are the formats offered by HI-FI streaming platforms such as Qobuz, Tidal or Apple Music.

 - FLAC (Free Lossless Audio Codec)

-This format is open source, its audio quality is much superior to other formats while offering a limited file size with a bit rate that can exceed 1000 kbps.
+This format is open source, its audio quality is much higher than other formats while offering a limited file size with a bitrate that can exceed 1000 kbps.

-This is the most common high definition format, the majority of devices are now capable of supporting it.
+This is the most common high definition format, most devices are now able to support it.
 However, it requires much more storage space than lossy formats.

 - ALAC (Apple Lossless Audio Codec)